+The pursuit of excellence leads not only to better performance but also to greater well-being.
 In the golden era of learning theory in psychology, in the middle of the twentieth century, research methods were developed for studying the behavior of rats and pigeons that were meant to produce general principles that applied to the instrumental, goal-directed behavior of all organisms (Schwartz, 1978; Skinner, 1953).
-Rats would press levers, run down alleys, and negotiate mazes, for food or water.
-Pigeons would peck at illuminated disks, or keys.
-The central idea behind these methods was that since the relation between the response and the reward-the means and the end-was completely arbitrary, it would be representative of all instrumental, goaldirected activity.
-Rats pressing levers for food could be a stand-in for people working in factories or offices for their paychecks.
+Rats would press levers, negotiate mazes, and run down alleys, or pigeons would peck at illuminated disks for food or water.
+The central idea behind these methods was that since the relation between the response and the reward - the means and the end - was completely arbitrary, it would be representative of all instrumental, goal-directed activity.